What “Saranghae” Actually Sounds Like — BTS Concert Korean Fans Are Mishearing (Updated May 2026)

 | 해 | hae | Short, clean “hae,” not stretched. | “HAYYY” with a long English diphthong |

-Another small point: in fast speech, the ㅎ in 해 may feel lighter than English speakers expect.
-That does not mean it disappears completely in careful pronunciation.
-For beginners, it is better to pronounce it gently than to overdo it.
+Another small point: in fast speech, the ㅎ in 해 may sound lighter than English speakers expect.
+That doesn’t mean it disappears completely in careful pronunciation.
+For beginners, it’s better to pronounce it gently than to overdo it.

 📚 사랑해 vs 사랑해요 vs 사랑합니다